PeelTechnologies/appscope/README.md

 In your app build.gradle, add:  `compile "com.github.PeelTechnologies:appscope:1.7.4"`

 If you use Amplitude, also checkout [appscope-amplitude-extension](https://github.com/PeelTechnologies/appscope-amplitude-extension) project to automatically sync AppScope properties with Amplitude.

+# User Guide
+TypedKey can take arbitrarily complex Java object that Gson can serialize/deserialize.
+For example, `TypedKey<Customer>` may represent a class with nested fields for `Address`, name, phone numbers, etc.

+While defining TypedKeys, set `config` constructor parameter to `true` if you want the key to not be cleared when AppScope.reset() is called.

+For Junit tests, use `AppScope.TestAccess.init()` method in `setUp()`.
+This is to ensure that any values set by other tests will get cleared

+Any key that is marked as persistent, is stored in an LRU cache and discarded (after persisting) to conserve memory.